 The La Soleil chair is fun, but very exposed to wind and there are only 2 non-beginner runs that go all the way to the bottom and they are basically the same being right next to each other.

-Lowel Thomas serves only the upper North Side with a good variety of easy blues and greens and a couple of narrow black runs left ungroomed.
-Unfortunately it’s a fixed-grip triple which needs upgrading given the crowds there.
+Lowell Thomas serves only the upper North Side with a good variety of easy blues and greens and a couple of narrow black runs left un-groomed.
+When we were there it was a fixed-grip triple which needed upgrading given the crowds.
+It was replaced by a detachable quad in 2018.

 Duncan is the North’s big vertical bottom to top chair, but it’s incredibly crowded so we only got to ski it the 2nd day when we took advantage of the First Tracks program that was included with our hotel reservation.
 At 7:45 we boarded the gondola and rode to the top with about 100 other people.
 For the next hour we had the Duncan lift to ourselves and really enjoyed the 4 black groomers there.
 This is a great program and I urge everyone to take advantage of it even if you have to pay because it’s really worth it.